microsoft/profile-explorer/docs/docs/flame-graph-panel.md

 ##### Changing the root node

-It can be useful to view only a subregion of the Flame graph.
-By changing the root node, only nodes for functions starting with the new root are displayed and execution time percentages are computed relative to the new root starting at 100%.
+It can be helpful to view only a subregion of the Flame graph.
+By changing the root node, only nodes for functions starting with the new root are displayed, and execution time percentages are computed relative to the new root, which starts at 100%.

 To change the root node, from the right-click context menu, select *Set Function as Root* (alternatively, use the *Alt+Double-click* shortcut).
 After the switch, the toolbar displays the name of the current root node.
 Setting a new root node can be repeated in the new view.